Security

 -

-All internal PaletteAI components are assigned a unique SSL certificate through cert-manager.
+All internal PaletteAI components receive a unique TLS certificate through cert-manager.
 Cert-manager is deployed as part of the PaletteAI installation and setup process.
 You can customize cert-manager to use your own Certificate Authority (CA) to issue the certificates.
-Unless a different cert-manager issuer is configured, cert-manager will issue self-signed certificates to each of the PaletteAI components deployed inside the hub cluster.
-The certificate is required to enable HTTPS communication between the different PaletteAI components.
-All PaletteAI components are configured to use HTTPS by default.
+Unless you configure a different cert-manager issuer, cert-manager issues self-signed certificates to each of the PaletteAI components deployed inside the hub cluster.
+The certificate enables HTTPS communication between the PaletteAI components.
+All PaletteAI components use HTTPS by default.

 The following sections cover in greater detail how authentication and authorization are handled in PaletteAI.